 Piranhas move in groups and look for prey.
 Once a group starts feeding on the prey, other Piranhas rush to the scene and feast on the same.
 As shocking as it might be to hear, Piranhas have been known to eat humans too!
 For instance, a six-year-old Brazilian girl was ‘eaten’ by Piranhas in 2015.
 Hence, it can be clearly seen why the Piranha fish is one of the most dangerous fishes in the world.

 The Tigerfish is considered Africa’s deadliest fish.
 One image of this fish can give you nightmares!
 The Scientific name for the Tigerfish is Hydrocynus vittatus.
 It belongs to the family Alestidae.

-They live at the bottom of large freshwater rivers and lakes and come close to the surface during the day.
+They are freshwater fish means they live at the bottom of large freshwater rivers and lakes and come close to the surface during the day.
 The Tigerfish is prominently found in the Congo River Basin and Lake Tanganyika in Africa.

 This fish grows up to 3 to 4 feet long and weighs 62 pounds.
 Fun fact!
 The largest Tigerfish to ever be caught weighed 155 pounds and was named the “Goliath” Tigerfish!
 A Tigerfish has silver skin with thin black stripes running across.
 It also has sharp conical teeth to destroy its prey.
 The Tigerfish can slice its prey in half with a single bite!

 These fishes have been known to attack crocodiles and even birds.
 When the Tigerfish senses its target, it swims near it and attacks it at a lightning-fast speed.
 Speed and power are the only two tools a Tigerfish needs to hunt.
 The Tigerfish is thought to be a man-killer, and several incidents have been reported where these fishes have killed a group of people.
 Creepy!